Quartz vs. Marble: Which Works Better for You?

 You will need to hire a professional to install your quartz countertops.
 It is not recommended that any homeowner, even those that are highly skilled, attempt to install their quartz countertop.
 Hiring a professional will significantly lower the chance of any damages occurring during the installation process.

 As with quartz, to install your marble countertops you will also need a professional for the job.
 It is not advised that you attempt to install your marble countertops on your own.
-Using a professional significantly decreases the chance of any damages happening during when your marble countertop is installed.
+Using a professional significantly decreases the chance of any damages happening when your marble countertop is installed.

 Durability of Quartz and Marble

 Quartz is an almost indestructible countertop surface.
 Despite this, you should still always be cautious to avoid any rare chance that damage may occur.
-As mentioned above, do not to place excessive heat on the surface of a quartz countertop.
+As mentioned above, do not place excessive heat on the surface of a quartz countertop.
 If you do, your countertop will be irreversibly damaged.

 As explained above, marble is extremely vulnerable to spills.
 Marble is also prone to scratching if you are not careful on the countertop.
 However, if you take good care of the stone, marble will provide your kitchen or bathroom countertop with a stunning look for years to come.